 So how do you reduce your company's carbon emissions?

-You many not be able to use less data, but if you're in charge of your company's IT department, you can take measures to reduce the energy consumption of your data centre; this will have a big impact on your company's overall carbon emissions (and power bills!).
+You many not be able to use less data, but if you oversee your company's IT department, you can take measures to reduce the energy consumption of your data centre; this will have a big impact on your company's overall carbon emissions (and power bills!).

 A simple and effective way to reduce your company's carbon footprint (and improve your NABERS rating) is by upgrading to a micro data centre.
-This all-in-one solution is typically more energy efficient than a traditional on-premise server room as you reduce the area to be cooled down from a whole room or floor to an area the size of an average refrigerator.
+This all-in-one solution is typically more energy efficient than a traditional on-premise server room and data centres typically by 20% or more, reducing the cooled area from a whole room or floor to an area the size of an average refrigerator.
 Storing and processing data in a micro data centre at the edge is also typically more environmentally friendly than sending large amounts of data to the cloud.

 Energy Efficiency.
 Micro data centres are designed to be highly efficient and optimise energy consumption.
 They use energy-saving technologies such as virtualisation, efficient cooling systems, and efficient power supplies, which reduces the overall energy consumption of the data centre.

-Renewable Energy.
+Renewable Energy Ready Options.
 Companies can power their micro data centres with renewable energy sources such as solar, wind, or hydro power, which reduces their reliance on fossil fuels and lowers their carbon footprint.

 Localised Computing.
 Micro data centres can be placed closer to the end-users, which reduces the need for data to travel long distances over the internet, reducing the carbon emissions associated with data transmission.